programmable-web-project-unioulu/PWP/db/README.md

 # Database implementation (DL 2)

 ## Dependencies
-All debendencies can be found from requirements.txt.
+All dependencies can be found from requirements.txt.

 ### Installing dependencies
 1. Activate python virtual environment in command line